Mental Health Impacts of AI Companions: Triangulating Social Media Quasi-Experiments, User Perspectives, and Relational Theory: Discussion

-As \acc{}s become more integrated into users’ emotional and social lives, concerns regarding privacy, trust, and ethical implications intensify.
-In our qualitative study, participants noted that they shared sensitive personal information with their \acc{}s, but also expressed concerns about how their data was stored and potentially misused.
+As \acc{}s become more integrated into users' emotional and social lives, concerns regarding privacy, trust, and ethical implications intensify.
+In our interviews, participants described sharing sensitive personal information with their \acc{}s, but also expressed concerns about how their data was stored and potentially misused.
 A few participants mentioned being hesitant to disclose personal details because of worries about privacy violations or data exploitation.
-As P4 noted, ``\textit{I was trying to find out immediately after if my conversations are linked to my account… because I didn’t want anything traceable.}'' We also note the likelihood of an observer effect---users may feel that being observed or monitored could alter their interactions with \acc{}s~\cite{saha2024observer}.
-Together, our findings suggest that risks are not limited to data misuse alone, but also extend to how perceptions of surveillance can shape user disclosure and trust.
-This highlights the need for robust privacy safeguards, including encryption and transparent data management practices.
-Users should have full control over their data, with clear options to review, modify, or delete their shared information.
-Developers must be transparent about data usage, ensuring users understand how their data is stored and whether it may be shared with third parties.
+For example, as P4 noted, ``\textit{I was trying to find out immediately after if my conversations are linked to my account, because I didn't want anything traceable.}'' These tensions highlight how perceived opacity and potential surveillance can chill disclosure, even when users experience \acc{}s as emotionally supportive.
+From a design standpoint, this underscores the need for robust privacy protections as core safety features, including end-to-end encryption, clearly articulated data-retention policies, and user-facing controls that allow individuals to review, modify, or delete their shared information.
+Beyond technical safeguards, developers must provide transparent explanations about data practices, ensuring users understand how their data is stored and whether it may be shared with third parties.

+Ethical risks also emerge from the growing use of algorithmic inference on linguistic interaction data.
+In our quantitative analyses, we inferred psychosocial signals such as depression, anxiety, stress, and suicidal ideation from Reddit language.
+While such measures are validated for population-level research~\cite{yuan2023mental,saha2019social}, they remain inherently probabilistic: they may misclassify, are context-sensitive, and can reflect training biases.
+The classifiers and lexicons may not equally capture the language of marginalized groups~\cite{saha2019minority}.
+If \acc{}s rely on such models to detect distress, some users' suffering may be under-recognized, while others may be over-flagged.
+This suggests that \acc{}s' design should incorporate participatory and community-based processes to co-define what ``risk,'' ``support,'' and ``healthy use'' look like in human-AI conversations, and to audit inference pipelines for disparate error patterns.

+We also emphasize the need for caution in interpreting and applying the findings of this study.
+While analyses identify psychosocial patterns at scale, they are not diagnostic, should not be applied to individual users, and do not imply that \acc{} use is inherently beneficial or harmful for any given individual.
+Such (mis)interpretations can lead to problematic applications---for example, treating elevated loneliness or grief markers as defining characteristics of all \acc{} users, thereby reinforcing stigmatizing stereotypes about who turns to these systems and why.
+Such aggregate trends should not be treated as defining characteristics or profiling of \acc{} users or used to justify stigmatizing narratives, restrictive policy responses, or punitive moderation practices.